How Maximum Driving Hours Could Impact Your Truck Accident Case

-Violating HOS regulations not only shows a blatant disregard for the law but also proves truck driver negligence.
+Violating driving hour regulations not only shows a blatant disregard for the law but also proves truck driver negligence.
 In addition to holding the truck driver responsible, your attorney might be able to find evidence that the company pressured the driver into exceeding the safe working hours.
 In this case, you could be entitled to compensation from both the truck driver and his or her trucking company for your damages.

 How Can Seattle Truck Law Help Truck Accident Victims?

 At Seattle Truck Law, our attorneys will thoroughly investigate your truck wreck to determine and prove negligence.
 In addition to pulling the electronic logging device data and looking at driving hours, we have experience obtaining a variety of other evidence — including pulling cell phone records, credit card data, and vehicle black box reports.